 This doesn’t mean you have to become a marathon runner.
 Even a brisk 20 minute walk can be a big help against stress.

-BONUS idea: Wait!
+BONUS idea: Stop and wait!

 Yep – just wait about 10 minutes.
 Often the urge to shop will pass.
 Crazy, right?